🔰 Introduction to Robo-Advisors

 (3) WealthFront Robo-Advisor (Alexa=18,000)

-WealthFront offers equity-ETFs and avoids government bond ETFs.
-WealthFront helps investors to create their own portfolios in a few clicks, by using easy-to-use built-in financial tools.
-These are some key points of WealthFront's robo advisor services:
+WealthFront offers equity ETFs while avoiding government bond ETFs.
+It enables investors to build their own portfolios in just a few clicks using intuitive, built-in financial tools.
+Here are some key points of WealthFront's robo-advisor services:

 -